mphonic/xynthii/README.md

 3. Close and reopen Supercollider.
 You should be good to go.
 You can test by opening `test-install.scd` and running the code.

 If you are using OSX and your system is attempting to quarantine the extensions, try running the code in `unquarantine-mac-extensions.scd`.
 If your extensions are still quarantined, see the section at the bottom of this document, [Mac Users and Quarantine](#mac-users-and-quarantine).

+Finally, if you're a Mac user and are having issues with PortedPlugins, see [PortedPlugins on ARM Architecture](#portedplugins-on-arm-architecture) below.
+It is possible to modify xynthii to run without them.

 ## Important Supercollider Key Commands